Average Miles Driven per Year by Americans (2022)

 Do Different Demographics Play a Role in Annual Mileage?

-Our analysis showed that there are some correlations between annual mileage and a driver's age and sex.
+Our analysis showed that there are some correlations between annual mileage, location, age and sex.

 Average Annual Car Mileage by Age

-The most recent data from the FHA showed that annual mileage can vary based on your age.
+A different data set by the FHA showed that annual mileage can also vary based on your age.[6]

 Age Range |